 - Enlarged spleen

-If your immune system is weakened, you might experience more-serious signs and symptoms affecting your:
+If your immune system is weakened, you might experience serious problems that affect your:

-Most people infected with CMV who are otherwise healthy experience few if any signs or symptoms.
+Most people who are infected with CMV who are otherwise healthy experience few if any symptoms.
 When first infected, some adults may have symptoms similar to infectious mononucleosis, including:

 - Sore throat